Event Overview

 Mandatory Gear

-- Coffs Trail Runners Race Bib: Either brought to the event (if you previously one) or provided at the event.
+- Coffs Trail Runners Race Bib: Bring your own if you have one or one will be provided at the event.
 The Race Bib must be worn on your front at all times during laps.

-- Mobile Phone: Between 5:00pm-6:00am, participants must carry a mobile phone during night laps.
+- Mobile Phone: You must carry a mobile phone during night laps, between 5:00pm-6:00am.

 - Cup or flask: Coffs Backyard Ultra is a cupless event.
 Bring your own cup or flask for water, electrolytes, soup or noodles.